-This project explores how subtle, often overlooked transformations of housing emerge and quietly reshape urban landscapes.
-By examining everyday practices of residents alongside the actions of public authorities and the pressures of housing markets, it traces where formality and informality, legality and illegality, regulation and creativity intersect in contemporary cities.
+The project explores how subtle, often overlooked housing transformations emerge and quietly reshape urban landscapes, examining everyday practices of residents alongside the actions of public authorities and housing market pressures.
+It traces where formality and informality, legality and illegality, and regulation and creativity intersect, while analysing how different housing frameworks shape hidden strategies across European contexts to inform more inclusive policies.

 New Project: Starting in January 2026 the project team will participate in exchanges with colleagues from the Faculty of Architecture, Design and Planning, University of Sydney as part of the DAAD-funded project "Housing affordability crisis, approaches and outcomes: Comparative Analysis of German and Australian Urban Contexts".